Tafadzwa-tracey/ComputerVision_Qrcode/qr_barcode_scanner.md

     -Version Information
     Currently 40 different QR Code versions available, these markers specify the one used.

+    -Formation Information
+    Contain information about the error tolerance and the data mask pattern making it easier to scan.

     -Data and error correction keys
     Mechanism inherent in the QR Code structure , all your data is contained here and shares the space with the error correction blocks that allow up to 30% of the Code to be damaged